Brian Patterson, MD, MPH

 Physician Informatics Director for Predictive Analytics, UW Health

-Affiliate Faculty, Department of Industrial and Systems Engineering (UW-Madison College of Engineering)
+Affiliate Faculty, UW-Madison Department of Industrial & Systems Engineering

-Affiliate Faculty, Department of Biostatistics and Medical Informatics (UW SMPH)
+Affiliate Faculty, UW-Madison Department of Biostatistics & Medical Informatics

 - Undergraduate: Pennsylvania State University